Terms and conditions of ceremonies in other venues

 Bracknell Forest Council will provide appropriate staff to conduct the legal formalities of your wedding ceremony and may substitute other experienced and qualified staff in the case of sickness or other unforeseen circumstances on the day.

 Under no circumstances will Bracknell Forest Council delay any ceremony taking place after yours.
 If it is not possible to conduct your ceremony due to the lateness of you or your guests, you may have to cancel or re-schedule your ceremony (subject to availability and compliance with the terms and conditions of booking appointments).
-In both cases additional fees could apply.
+In both cases extra fees could apply.

 The decision as to whether it is possible to conduct your ceremony due to the lateness of you or your guests is that of Bracknell Forest Council’s Superintendent or Deputy Superintendent conducting the ceremony and that decision is final.

-Please note that should the bride, groom and sufficient suitable witnesses be available at the time your wedding is due to commence, we will not delay the start of the ceremony, should any guests be delayed for any reason.
+Please note that should the bride, groom and sufficient suitable witnesses be available at the time your wedding is due to start, we will not delay the start of the ceremony, should any guests be delayed for any reason.

 Personalising your ceremony